ghex-org/GHEX/doc_src/scope/scope.rst

     auto context_ptrB = gridtools::ghex::tl::context_factory<transport>::create(MPI_COMM_WORLD);

 The instances of ``context_ptrA`` in the `P` processes form a distributed context, those instances are connected to one another.
-The communicators (see below) obtained from it can communcate to one another directly.
-The same for the communicators obtianed from ``context_ptrB``.
+The communicators (see below) obtained from it can communicate to one another directly.
+The same for the communicators obtained from ``context_ptrB``.
 Communicators from ``context_ptrA`` cannot communicate directly to communicators from ``context_ptrB``.

 .. note::